-Eggnog flavored crème anglaise stirred custard for either drinking or pouring over cake.
+Eggnog flavored crème anglaise, a stirred custard made on the stovetop, is perfect for either a holiday drink or for pouring over cake.

 Check it out for yourself.
 Both involve whisking egg yolks together with sugar.
 Both call for heating up a combination of milk and cream, and gradually combining it with the eggs.
 Both are then slowly heated to 160˚-170˚F to create a stirred custard.
 So really, what is the difference?